B i o g r a p h y

 Caribbean-American Mezzo-Soprano Eliza Bonet continues to garner critical praise for her “sparkling, uninhibited delivery” (SF Classical Music Examiner) and “full, bright, warm sound” (Mercury News).
 Ms. Bonet recently made her Carnegie Hall debut singing selections from Manos Indocumentados by Jorge Lockward with the Mimesis Ensemble.
 The program entitled "A Long Way From Home" explored migration journeys and the trials and tribulations one faces within them.

-In the 2017/18 season, as a member of the Washington National Opera’s Domingo-Cafritz Young Artist Program, presented her role debut as Bradamante in Handel’s Alcina.
-She made another role debut with WNO in May as Paquette in Bernstein’s Candide as a part of the Kennedy Center’s Leonard Bernstein at 100 celebration, conducted by Nicole Paiement and directed by Francesca Zambello.
+In the 2017/18 season, as a member of the prestigious Washington National Opera’s Cafritz Young Artist Program, presented her role debut as Bradamante in Handel’s Alcina.
+She later debuted with WNO as Paquette in Bernstein’s Candide as a part of the Kennedy Center’s Leonard Bernstein at 100 celebration, conducted by Nicole Paiement and directed by Francesca Zambello.
 Also as part of the Bernstein at 100 Celebration, Ms. Bonet made her debut with the National Symphony Orchestra as an ensemble member in Bernstein’s West Side Story conducted by Steven Reineke.

 Bonet made her New York debut in June of 2017 starring as The Domme and Jillian DeBridge in the premiere of Robert Paterson and David Cote's Three-Way with performances at the Brooklyn Academy of Music, followed by a recording of the work through the Nashville Opera where she originally premiered the role in January.
 Her work on the album was described by Opera News as: "Bonet's voice, taut as black leather, ascend to triumphant top notes over snaking leitmotifs...".
 6 time Grammy Award winning producer, Blanton Alspaugh, produced the album, and the release of the album was celebrated in the fall of 2017.